 An IPv4/IPv6 authentication agent is a software application that securely passes user authentication requests to and from RSA Authentication Manager.
 IPv4/IPv6 agents use IPv4 o r IPv6 addresses and the HTTP and TCP protocols rather than the UDP protocol.

-Note: This release of Authentication Manager (version 8.2 or later) includes a backward compatible software development kit (SDK).
+Note: RSA Authentication Manager 8.2 or later includes a backward compatible software development kit (SDK).
 It does not include the IPv4/IPv6 agent.

 IPv4/IPv6 Agent Name

-Unlike the UDP agents, the IPv4/IPv6 agent uses a logical name to identify agents.
+The IPv4/IPv6 agent uses a logical name to identify agents.
 An agent name is not required to be a fully qualified host name and does not require an IP address.
 Agents running on different physical hosts can share a logical agent name.
-It is also possible to have multiple logically named agents on a single physical host.
+You can have multiple logically named agents on a single physical host.

 Enabling IPv6 in the Hyper-V or VMware Infrastructure